Developing advanced technologies for more resilient multidomain defence structures

 The impact on obsolete designs on the EU’s strategic autonomy is already significant and the risk of ceding ground to non-EU competitors is real.
 MaJoR will deliver new systems with superior mission capability.
 They will be more affordable, scalable in production, and sustainable in manufacturing and service thus

 strengthening Europe’s security and defence capability by 2030.
-The project has also an ambition to help to unlock the full potential of the EU’s defence industry, in particular by supporting small and medium-sized enterprises (SMEs) and start ups.
+The project also has an ambition to help unlock the full potential of the EU’s defence industry, in particular by supporting small and medium-sized enterprises (SMEs) and start-ups.

 Approach